Nitrodist/markcampbell.me/_posts/2013-05-23-how-to-work-remotely.markdown

 * Fax (what year is it?)

 Think about a normal day at the office for a second and contemplate how much time you spend talking with your colleagues.
 Are you spending the same amount of time remotely?
 Why not?
 Keeping the channels open to your colleagues is incredibly important and an effort really has to be made.

+## Closing Remarks

+Well, that's a summary of the knowledge that I've gleamed from working remotely.
+Hit me up on [twitter](https://twitter.com/Nitrodist) if you want to chat more about it.
+I'll submit this to HN and reddit soon and we can have discussions in those forums.